 - Brown or black soot stain that seems to appear after cooking

-Why Cleaning Up a Protein Fire is Difficult
+Why Cleaning up a Protein Fire Is Difficult

 The grease and soot will build up over time and lead to yellowish-brown stains and rancid, meaty odors.
 By the time you see or smell the signs of a protein fire, the stains are set in and difficult to clean.

-How to Clean Up a Protein Fire
+How to Clean After a Protein Fire?